zackpyle/BBDraftUtility/README.md

 This filter allows you to override the default branding name for Beaver Builder.
 - If have the agency version of Beaver Builder, this plugin will respect your white label naming.
-- If you are white labeling it in a different way, you can change the builder name using this hook since we dynamically add the name with javascript in some places.
+- If you are white labeling it in a different way, you can change the builder name using this hook since we dynamically add the name with javascript in some places where php text replacements or translations would not apply.

 #### Example Usage:
 ```php